Combination gun: Vierlings

-Vierlings ("vierling" being German for "quadruplet") generally consist of two matching smoothbore shotgun barrels, a .22 rimfire rifled barrel, and a centerfire rifled barrel.
-Although, they can come in a variety of configurations.
+Vierlings generally consist of two matching smoothbore shotgun barrels, a .22 rimfire rifled barrel, and a centerfire rifled barrel, though they can come in a variety of configurations.
 Vierlings are quite rare and are almost always custom-made for the high-end commercial market.
-One example was the four-barreled Lancaster carbine, originally designed for the Maharajah of Rewa for hunting tigers.
+One example was the four-barreled Lancaster carbine, designed in the 19th century for the Maharajah of Rewa for hunting tigers.

 Fünflings

 Fünfling ("fünfling" being German for "quintuplet"), is an extremely rare type of combination gun because of its greater complexity of joining a compilation of five separate smoothbore and rifled barrels together within a single firearm design.
 Some of these layouts include a single smoothbore shotgun barrel on top of two rifle barrel calibers in a side-by-side and over-and-under configuration or two smoothbore shotgun barrels in a side-by-side configuration with three rifle barrel calibers between them that are stacked vertically in an over-and-under configuration.